 In addition to my technical role, I also lead a small team of data scientists, directing their work, mentoring their technical development, and evaluating their performance.

-I am a Cyber Security Research Scientist in the Cyber and Information Security Research Group within the Computer and Computational Sciences Directorate at the Oak Ridge National Laboratory.
-I am interested in cyber security and cyber-physical security.
-Many of these systems can be made more secure or dependable by augmenting them with intelligent learning algorithms or with the results of more advanced data analytics.
-However, cyber systems have peculiarities that often require new algorithms.
+In the recent past, I worked on cyber security and cyber-physical security.
+Cyber systems have peculiarities that often require new algorithms.
 For example, much of the data collected is computer-generated, discrete, and structured.
 Also, many of the underlying structures are or occur within networks.
 Furthermore, these systems must operate in adversarial scenarios where simple fault tolerance and reliability analyses cannot properly account for the planning and intelligence of adversaries.
-I am interested in developing new algorithms that exploit the particulars of cyber problems to improve defensive and offensive capabilities.
-My recent focus has been on situation awareness from network sensor data and protection of the power grid.
+I explored the development of new algorithms that exploit the particulars of cyber problems to improve defensive and offensive capabilities.
+My later focus was on situation awareness from network sensor data and protection of the power grid.

 I worked at ORNL between 2009 and 2017.
 In addition to being a research scientist, I was also the team lead for research-operations integration where I supported the operational deployment of research results.
 Previously, I worked as a cryptologic researcher for over 10 years.
 I earned my Ph.D. in Mathematics from the University of Michigan, Ann Arbor in 2003 (defending my thesis just hours before the Northeast blackout).